 - The slaying of pandas by hunters and poachers.

 Industrialization and the Future of the Species

 Every panda that lives in the wild can be found in the Yangtze River basin, China, where significant industrialization continues.
-Despite this region stretching some 448 million acres over 3,900 miles, the unprecedented economic growth, alongside expanding industries, is progressively impacting on the river, its diverse wildlife and the communities that rely on the river for water, farming and fishing.
+Despite this region stretching some 448 million acres over 3,900 miles, the unprecedented economic growth, alongside expanding industries, is progressively impacting the river, its diverse wildlife, and the communities that rely on the river for water, farming, and fishing.

 This industrialization also isolates groups of pandas, which affects mating and reproduction and therefore future hope for the survival of pandas.
 What’s devastating is that pandas often live in solitary, only meeting with others during springtime for mating.

 However, over the course of a year, roads, railways, and urban areas may spring up on the route that pandas previously followed – interrupting the mating season altogether.